LamettaLang/poc/docs/syntax.md

 ## Types

+Lametta is explicitly types.
+Every function or variable has to have a defined type.
+While there are defered types, you still need to explicitly defer type with a keyword.

+The language does not support defining generics or using custom template.
+The only place where similar syntax is used, is for container types and and method maps.

+The syntax used in the following puts tokens in single quotes, parenthesis mean a part is optional, elipsis denote repetition and unquoted words are placeholders.

 ### Logic type

 Booleans.
 You know them.
 Typename is bool, value is true of false, numeric for false is 0, what's not false is true.

 ### Numeric types

 Built in type names should be short and precise. uint8_t is ugly, and unsigned int is very verbose.
 These primitive types in Lametta have very short names.
 They are, as expected, fixed sized.

 * u8 / i8 = unsigned / signed byte
 * u16 / i16 = unsigned / signed 16-bit integer